Skip to content

 Request flow

-Client → worker.ts
+Client → apps/web/worker.ts

 → /ws → Household Durable Object (WebSocket hub)